 Reflections from Occupied Worlds, the Political and Legal Anthropology Review’s second virtual issue, marks the one-year anniversary of the Occupy Movement with a collection of essays and postscripts that provide a unique commentary on challenges of pursuing social justice and activism alongside anthropological inquiry.
 In recognition of other resistance movements, including the Arab Spring, protests in Europe, and many others that predated and coincided with Occupy, the issue focuses not on the U.S.-based movement, but rather, on other parts of the world to explore the multiple and multiplicative dimensions of occupation.
 In short, it considers the “99%” beyond the United States.

 In selecting articles that predate the Occupy Movement, the issue attempts to provide a view of how anthropologists have been conscious of resistance movements and attempted to explain tensions within and between resistance and political institutions that inevitably ensue.
 The articles highlight how anthropologists have studied spaces of occupation and activism and the struggles within them.
 They take readers to North America, the Middle East, Ireland and Ecuador, addressing questions and tensions around anthropology and activism along the way.

 An interview with Budi Hernawan, a Franciscan friar and doctoral candidate, and Eben Kirksey, author of Freedom in Entangled Worlds: West Papua and the Architecture of Global Power, rounds out the issue.

 • Irus Braverman, Jeff Sluka, and José Almeida Vinueza reflect on developments since their articles’ publication.

-• Budi Hernawan and Eben Kirksey speak to Online Content Editor Kate Henne about how their work with the West Papua independence movement reflects the entanglements of research and activism.
+• Budi Hernawan and Eben Kirksey speak to Associate Editor Editor Kate Henne about how their work with the West Papua independence movement reflects the entanglements of research and activism.
 It is available as part of our Spillover Section.

 Anthropology and Activism: Researching Human Rights across Porous Boundaries